elastic/elasticsearch-labs/supporting-blog-content/hybrid-search-for-an-e-commerce-product-catalogue/app-product-store/README.md

 - **Search Bar**: Allows users to search for products in the catalog.
 - **Faceted Filtering**: Users can filter products by brand and category.
 - **Hybrid Search**: Combines lexical and semantic search to improve the relevance of results.
+- **Behavioral Analytics**: Analyzes user interactions with the search results, providing insights through Behavioral Analytics to improve the search experience.

 ## Technologies Used